-Over the past few years, this is exactly how my wife and I have been able to travel domestically essentially for free.
-We first got the Southwest Companion Pass in 2017 when my wife earned it by opening up two Southwest credit cards and earning the signup bonus on both of them.
-We did the same thing again recently, with me earning it this time so that we can have it again for another two years.Â
+Over the past few years, this is exactly how my wife and I have been able to travel domestically for free.
+We first got the Southwest Companion Pass in 2017 when my wife earned it by opening two Southwest credit cards and getting the signup bonus on both of them.
+We’ve continued to do this every two years, switching off which one of us gets it.

 What Is The Southwest Companion Pass?

-If you reach 125,000 Southwest Rapid Rewards points in a calendar year, you earn the pass for the remainder of the year that you earned it, plus the entirety of the next year.
-For example, if you earn the Southwest Companion Pass in 2020, you’ll have it for the remainder of 2020 plus the entirety of 2021.
+The Southwest Companion Pass is a Southwest travel perk that allows you to get buy-one, get-one-free tickets on every Southwest flight you take.
+To get it, you need to earn 135,000 Southwest Rapid Rewards points in one calendar year.
+If you reach 135,000 Southwest Rapid Rewards points in a calendar year, you earn the pass for the remainder of the year that you earned it, plus the entirety of the next year.
+So, for example, if you earn the Southwest Companion Pass in 2023, you’ll have it for the remainder of 2023 plus the entirety of 2024.

-As far as how it works, the Southwest Companion Pass is pretty straightforward.
-Once you’ve earned it, every time you book a flight on Southwest, you get to have a companion fly with you for free.
+As far as how it works, it’s pretty straightforward.
+Once you’ve earned it, you can designate a companion on your account that will fly with you for free.
+Then, each time you book a flight, your companion flies for free with you.
 In other words, you buy one plane ticket and you get a second plane ticket for your companion for free.
 All you have to do is pay the taxes and fees on your companion’s flight.

 How To Get The Southwest Companion Pass

 As a bit of background, Southwest has five Chase co-branded credit cards.
 Three of these cards are personal credit cards and two of them are business credit cards.
 Below are the five cards with their associated annual fees.
 Note that each card comes with different benefits, so simply going by the annual fee is not the best way to think about these cards.
+Rather, you’ll want to consider the benefits each card offers and whether they make sense for you.

 You should also create your Southwest Rapids Rewards Account in advance so that your signup bonus can be properly credited to your frequent flyer account (when you apply for the cards, you’ll enter your Southwest Rapid Rewards Account number so that your points can be tied to your account).